Cocomows/P5-Openfoodfacts/README.md

 Create the database with the command:
-`mysql -h localhost -u [user] openfoodfacts < path/to/db_openfoodfact.sql`
+`mysql -h localhost -u [user] openfoodfacts < path/to/db_openfoodfact.sql` Edit the db_parameters.py file with your database information.

 ## How to use the application
 Launch the application with :